vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 We designed three "exergames" that could form a basic routine: a warm up, a main exercise, and a cool down.

 For each "exergame" we devised a metaphor to disguise the movement as a fun and powerful VR interaction.
-Lighting, sounds and visuals are used to convey the mood of each exercise and game elements are utilised to keep the player engaged in the exercise.
+Lighting, sounds and visuals are used to convey the mood of each exercise and game elements keep the player engaged.

-The exercises we chose to implement came from Paul Eugene, a fitness instructor, who posts many chair fitness routines on their [YouTube channel](https://www.youtube.com/c/PaulEugene/featured).
+The exercises we chose to implement came from Paul Eugene, a fitness instructor, who posts many chair fitness routines on his [YouTube channel](https://www.youtube.com/c/PaulEugene/featured).

 #### Storyboards